 - Memory card – many printers nowadays support memory cards; generally these will be memory stick, multi-media or variants of Secure Digital (SD) cards.
 This can be very handy for printing a "contact sheet" of thumbnails and selected pictures without needing a computer.
 Some will also be able to handle MiniSD cards with a separate adaptor, but support for Compact Flash and xD cards is less common.

 - AirPrint – if you have an iPad or other Apple device, you'll probably want to print from it at some stage.
 The simplest way is to buy an AirPrint-enabled printer, which will give you direct printing without a computer.
 You can check AirPrint Basics on the Apple website for more information and a list of supported printers.
-However, many printers can be used by Apple devices through a computer running a free software utility called AirPrint Activator, available from the author as a download.
-It runs on all versions of Windows and iOS5.
-There are a few manual steps in the installation, and the instructions are translated from the original German, so if that seems daunting – or you need iOS6 support – there's a paid alternative (for Macs only) called handyPrint.
+However, many printers can be connected to wirelessly using OS X's USB printer sharing feature.
+You'll need to have the printer connected to a desktop computer via USB and share it over your local network.

 - Google Cloudprint – like AirPrint, printers can come with support built in, or obtain it through a computer on the network.
 With Cloudprint, any device can access a printer over the internet, but it does require a network connection.